-Students selected for verification must send signed copies of tax returns and W-2 forms (for both parents and students), and a completed Federal Verification Worksheet as well as any other requested information.
+Students selected for verification must send federal tax transcripts, W-2 forms (for both parents and students), and a completed Federal Verification Worksheet as well as any other requested information.

 If students send their FAFSA to the Federal Processor, they will receive verification from the Department of Education that they have received their FAFSA.
 Mitchell College will receive an Institutional Student Information Report (ISIR), which includes the Expected Family Contribution (EFC).
 Once the file is complete, student need will be calculated and he/she will receive an award letter.
 The award letter will show award amounts being offered.
 He/she must sign and return the award letter and the accompanying paperwork to finalize the award.